plasmatic1/competitive-programming-tools/README.md

 }
 ```

+If at any point a config option is invalid, missing, or the config file is not present altogether, the program will instead use the default configuration settings.

 #### Additional Notes

-Here is the exact format of the directives included:
+For a more exact format of how templates are specified:

 * `//begintemplate <name>`: Signifies the start of a template with the name `<name>`.
 Note that `<name>` cannot have any spaces.
 Adding multiple `//begintemplate` directives without ending previous ones causes errors.
 * `//endtemplate <name>`: Ends a template with the name `<name>`.
 Note that `<name>` must be the name of the last `//begintemplate` directive executed, otherwise it will throw an error.
 * `//description <description...>`: Unlike the `<name>` parameter, the `<description...>` parameter can have spaces.
 This simply specifies the description for the current template.
 Furthermore, multiple `//description` directives cannot be in the same template, and a `//description` directive must be inside of a template.

-Feel free to check the `src/test/templatesample` for some sample template usage (note that it also includes invalid directive usage for testing purposes).
+Feel free to check the `src/test/templatesample` directory for some sample template usage (note that it also includes invalid directive usage for testing purposes).

 ### Supported Languages